 Okay, we’re not saying all your problems will be solved by taking a loan when you’re in a bit of financial trouble.
 It sounds like bad advice.
 The wisest course of action for cash flow issues would be for you to dip into your savings or your emergency fund.
 But if you don’t have any savings to fall back on – what are you to do with less than RM200 in your bank account, mouths to feed, and petrol to purchase for a good while before payday?

-When taking such personal loans online, do remember that interest rates are higher on fast approval loans.
+When taking such a loan, do remember that interest rates are higher on fast approval loans.
 As such, try to take as small an amount as possible and for the shortest duration that you think you can manage.
 For example, AEON ICASH Personal Financing can help you with personal financing for an amount as low as RM6,000 over 6 months – which is really all you need to plug the gap until you’re flushed again.

 Again, we remind you to exercise caution with this bit of advice.
 It is meant to offer you emergency cash – not a second celebration.